Cash Buyer. No Lender Restrictions.

 Defective Lease Clauses

-Clauses that lenders consider onerous, rapidly doubling ground rent, unusually short service charge review periods, restrictions on subletting or occupancy, can make a flat unlendable even with a long lease.
-These are typically flagged by the buyer's solicitor late in the process, causing sales to collapse.
+Lenders may consider certain lease clauses onerous: rapidly doubling ground rent, unusually short service charge review periods, or restrictions on subletting or occupancy.
+These can make a flat unlendable even with a long lease, and are typically flagged by the buyer's solicitor late in the process, causing sales to collapse.
 We assess the lease before making our offer.

 Non-Standard Construction